-All this month, I am writing about how loneliness can creep into our daily experiences while we are busy handling the next task that is on our list.
+This month, the topic of loneliness takes center stage.
+It can creep into our daily lives while we are distracted — busy handling the next task on our list.

-Have your ever felt that you were singled out unfairly?
-That someone else got that promotion that you thought was yours?
+Have your ever felt that you have been singled out unfairly?
 Or maybe you weren’t included in that conversation or asked to that event?

-That feeling of being excluded while everyone else is getting the rewards or having a great time can really play havoc with our self esteem, and thereby, our self efficacy.
+The feeling of being isolated or excluded while everyone else seems to be included can play havoc with our self esteem, and thereby, our self efficacy.

-Intellectually, we may be able to “talk ourselves down”, however, emotionally, it is a much harder battle to win.
+Intellectually, you and I may be able to “talk ourselves down”, however, emotionally, it is a much harder battle to win.
 We can misinterpret the causes of our feelings and emotions about being alone, and when we do, the stories we tell ourselves can harm us and prevent us from moving forward.
-Consequently, our self esteem goes down, and with it, our self efficacy.

 The person who starts out with a painful, even frightening sensation of being alone may begin to see dangers everywhere on the social landscape.
 Filtered through the lens of lonely social cognition, other people may appear more critical, competitive, denigrating or otherwise unwelcoming.
-These kinds of interpretations quickly become expectations, as loneliness turns the perfectly normal fear of negative evaluation into a readiness to fend off blows .loneliness: Human Nature and the Need for Social Connection (15) John T. Cacioppio and William Patrick
+These kinds of interpretations quickly become expectations, as loneliness turns the perfectly normal fear of negative evaluation into a readiness to fend off blows.Ibid. (pg.
+15) John T. Cacioppio and William Patrick

 It Doesn’t Have to be That Way

-There are ways that we can manage the consequences of loneliness, so that, we can reconnect to ourselves, reconnect with others and perceive events in a heathier way.
-Doing that reduces struggle and suffering.
-You and I deserve to have less struggle and less suffering in our lives.
+There are ways that we can manage the consequences of loneliness, so that, we can reconnect to ourselves, reconnect with others and perceive events in a healthier way.
+When we manage our feelings effectively, we reduce struggle and suffering.

 The Inclusion Protocol

 Step 1: Include yourself.
-Reconnect and remind yourself of just how far you’ve come.
-Nothing that ever happens to you can diminish you or the light within you.
-By reminding yourself of all of your successes, you reconnect to the parts of you that you haven’t been focusing on.
+Remind yourself that nothing that ever happens to you can diminish you or the light within you.
+By reminding yourself of all of your successes, you reconnect to the parts of you that have been in the shadows.

 Step 2: Include ease.
 Make it easy.
 For example, who can you talk to right now?
 Friend, family, or wise mentor?
 How do you know what’s really true about what happened?
-What would make you feel like a million bucks right now?
+What would make you feel a hundred times better right now?
 By simply asking yourself questions to redirect your focus on what you can do helps you to ease the feelings of loneliness.

 Step 3: Include others.
 Set friendship goals.
 Do you have a schedule to follow up and connect with your friends on a consistent basis?
 Do you have shopping friends, foodie friends, or book club friends?
 If you don’t, how would you make them?
 Whatever you are into, having friends to share your struggles and your triumphs with makes you less likely to get stuck when loneliness strikes.